jen729w/johnnydecimal-2020-blog/johnny.decimal/projects.md

 On the right we have type 2, **freelancer**.
 There are many clients, and each of them only has a job or two.

-The system I describe below works really well for a **type 1 contractor**.
-It needs some tweaking for a **type 2 freelancer**, which I'll write up over the next few days.

 ---

 # Adding projects to the system